-Kenneth G. Picha, Jr. - Acting Deputy Assistant Secretary for Tank Waste and Nuclear Materials Management, Office of Environmental Management
+Kenneth G. Picha, Jr. - Deputy Assistant Secretary for Tank Waste and Nuclear Materials Management, Office of Environmental Management

-Kenneth Picha is currently the Acting Deputy Assistant Secretary for Tank Waste and Nuclear Materials Management in the Office of Environmental Management (EM).
+Kenneth Picha is currently the Deputy Assistant Secretary for Tank Waste and Nuclear Materials Management in the Office of Environmental Management (EM).

 Mr. Picha has over thirty years of experience in engineering, operations, and project management for the government and the private sector.
 His experience includes U.S. Navy service with responsibility for operations and maintenance of naval nuclear power plant systems.
 He has assisted utilities in preparing for comprehensive operations and management evaluations and in supporting licensing department staff in preparing technical licensing documents.